 “Obviously I never thought he’d be doing what he’s doing right now,” said Trout.
 “I thought he had the stuff to maybe win a Cy Young, but never thought he’d go on a run like he has now and it’s just been fun to watch.”

 Trout says he often speaks with Arrieta, especially via text message following his biggest games.
 He also tries his best to make it to Pittsburgh anytime the Cubs play the Pirates, although he wasn’t able to make it to the Wildcard game a few weeks ago.

 The funny part of Trout’s story is that he actually had hopes (just like a majority of young baseball players) of playing in the MLB.
-Ironically enough, his dream was to be on the Chicago Cubs in particular.
+Ironically enough, his dream was to be on the Chicago Cubs.

-“As a kid, you always grow up wanting to be a Major League Baseball player,” said Trout.
+“As a kid, you always grow up wanting to be a Major League Baseball player,” Trout said.
 “The crazy part about what Jake’s (Arrieta) doing right now is I actually grew up wanting to be a Chicago Cub cause I’m a huge Cubs fan.
-So, now that he’s doing what he’s doing, it’s kind of a full 180.
+So now that he’s doing what he’s doing, it’s kind of a full 180.
 Eventually I realized, hey, maybe I can make a better career being a college baseball coach.”

 Although Steven Trout didn’t end up playing in the Major League, he’s had a rather successful career with the West Virginia Mountaineers as head coach Randy Mazey’s right hand man.